gaosong321/SynTME/README.md

 ## 📌 Introduction
 Combination therapy mitigates toxicity and resistance, yet experimental screening remains costly and inefficient.
 Although machine learning has advanced drug synergy prediction, most existing models are trained on in vitro monolayer cell-line data that omit tumor microenvironment information, limiting clinical relevance.
-Furthermore, these methods typically rely on static feature fusion, failing to explicitly model the stage-wise pharmacological dependencies governing drug action in vivo.
+Furthermore, these methods typically rely on static feature fusion and do not organize drug response in a stage-wise manner that reflects pharmacodynamically motivated aspects of synergy formation within a single treatment context.
 We aim to address these limitations by proposing
 SynTME, a TME-aware and pharmacology-inspired framework in which the TME is operationalized through immune infiltration–based descriptors.